 This post may contain affiliate links.
 Please read my disclosure policy.

-If you’re a chocolate, peanut butter and ice cream lover, this scoop is for you!
+Chocolate, peanut butter and ice cream lovers, this scoop is for you!

-How do you make ice cream without an ice cream maker?
+How to make ice cream without an ice cream maker

 I’m not sure who came up with the idea for this simple method of making no-churn ice cream.
 The basic recipe is really quite brilliant.
 It’s also a fun and easy way to enjoy a frozen treat in a fraction of the time it takes to prepare custards.